Moral emotions: Definitions

-There have generally been two approaches taken by philosophers to define moral emotion.
-The first "is to specify the formal conditions that make a moral statement (e.g., that is prescriptive, that it is universal, such as expedience)".
+There have generally been two approaches taken by philosophers to define moral emotion, with the first approach being "to specify the formal conditions that make a moral statement (e.g., that is prescriptive, that it is universal, such as expedience)".
 This first approach is more tied to language and the definitions given to moral emotions.
 The second approach "is to specify the material conditions of a moral issue, for example, that moral rules and judgments 'must bear on the interest or welfare either of society as a whole or at least of persons other than the judge or agent'".
 This definition seems to be more action-based.
 It focuses on the outcome of a moral emotion.
 The second definition is more preferred because it is not tied to language and therefore can be applied to prelinguistic children and animals.
 Moral emotions are "emotions that are linked to the interests or welfare either of society as a whole or at least of persons other than the judge or agent."